AllenInstitute/scrattch.taxonomy/README.md

 ## Docker

-We have setup a docker environemnt for scattch.taxonomy and scrattch.mapping that contains all the required dependencies and the current version of both scrattch.taxonomy and scrattch.mapping.
+We have setup a docker environemnt for scrattch.taxonomy and scrattch.mapping that contains all the required dependencies and the current version of both scrattch.taxonomy and scrattch.mapping.
 This docker is accessible through docker hub via: `bicore/scrattch_mapping:latest`.

 #### HPC usage: